-Phase leaders will monitor the quality of remote learning:
+Phase Leaders will monitor the quality of remote learning:

-- Quality-assure the 1:1 reading led by TLS. - Quality-assure online learning, including pitch and expectations, differentiation, instructional videos, modelling and feedback. - Give constructive feedback to staff and monitor speedy responses to feedback given. - Add notes to appraisal documents to gather evidence towards successful completion of the appraisal cycle. - Provide pupil-facing support for well-being including weekly assemblies. - Ensure full engagement of the phase with either online learning or on-site provision.
+- Quality assure the 1:1 reading led by TLS. - Quality assure online learning, including pitch and expectations, adaptations, instructional videos, modelling and feedback. - Give constructive feedback to staff and monitor speedy responses to feedback given. - Add notes to appraisal documents to gather evidence towards successful completion of the appraisal cycle. - Provide pupil-facing support for wellbeing including weekly assemblies. - Ensure full engagement of their Phase with either online learning or on-site provision.